RUTIK675LT/SimpleCalculatorJS/README.md

 ### Prerequisites

-No prerequisites are needed for running the SimpleCalculator, as it runs directly in the browser without any additional setup.
+No prerequisites are needed for running the SimpleCalculatorJS, as it runs directly in the browser without any additional setup.

 ### Running Locally

-To run SimpleCalculator on your local machine:
+To run SimpleCalculatorJS on your local machine:

 1. Clone the repository:
    ```bash